WORLD WAR II

 (Kitchen, pp. 301)

-However, what if an Ally-related association that is officially registered supports a civilized party from one of the former Allies by blatantly referring to codes of Nazism?
+However, what if a former Ally supports an agenda by blatantly referring to codes of Nazism?